atomist/sdm/README.md

 The SDM framework enables you to control your delivery process in code.
 Think of it as an API for your software delivery.
-See the [Atomist documentation][atomist-doc] for more information on the concept of a software delivery machine and how to create and develop an SDM.
+See the [Atomist SDM documentation][atomist-doc] for more information on the concept of a software delivery machine and how to create and develop an SDM.

 [atomist-doc]: https://docs.atomist.com/ "Atomist Documentation"

-## Getting started

-See the [Developer Quick Start][atomist-quick] to jump straight to creating an SDM.

-[atomist-quick]: https://docs.atomist.com/quick-start/ "Atomist - Developer Quick Start"

 ## Migrating to SDM 2.0